bingeli1212/nitrile-preview/doc/DOC-tex-context.md

 So, what's LuaTEX?
 Short version: the hottest TEX engine right now!
-Long version: It is the designated successor of pdfTEX and includes all of its core features: direct generation of PDF files with support for advanced PDF features and micro-typographic enhancements to TEX typographic algorithms.
+Long version: It is the designated successor of PdfTEX and includes all of its core features: direct generation of PDF files with support for advanced PDF features and micro-typographic enhancements to TEX typographic algorithms.
 The main new features of LuaTEX are:

-1. Native support of Unicode, the modern standard for character classification and encod- ing, supporting all characters in the world, from English to traditional Chinese through Arabic, including a lot of mathematical (or otherwise specialised) symbols.
+1. Native support of Unicode, the modern standard for character classification and encoding, supporting all characters in the world, from English to traditional Chinese through Arabic, including a lot of mathematical (or otherwise specialised) symbols.

 2. Inclusion of Lua as an embedded scripting language (see section 1.3 for details).

 3. A lot of wonderful Lua libraries, including:

   - "fontloader": supporting modern font formats such as TrueType and OpenType;

   - "font": allowing advanced manipulation of the fonts from within the document;

   - "mplib": an embedded version of the graphic program MetaPost;

   - "callback": providing hooks into parts of the TEX engine that were previously inaccessible to the programmer;

   - other utility libraries for manipulating images, pdf files, etc.

-Some of these features, such as Unicode support, directly impact all documents, while oth- ers merely provide tools that package authors will use to provide you with more powerful commands and other enhancements.
+Some of these features, such as Unicode support, directly impact all documents, while others merely provide tools that package authors will use to provide you with more powerful commands and other enhancements.